EricCpy/Numberplate_Recognition/README.md

 - A **training function** to train the model for one epoch.
 - A **predictor function** to make predictions with the trained model.

 When training the models ResNet50 required more GPU memory, so we trained it only with a batch size of 5, while MobileNet was trained with a batch size of 10.
-After two epochs on our dataset, the models achieved the following performance:
+After two epochs on our dataset, the models achieved the following performance on the validation dataset:

 | Model         | mAP50  | mAP50-95 | Training Time (per batch)                          |
 |---------------|--------|----------|----------------------------------------------------|